influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withOwnerReferences(ownerReferences)
 ```

-List of objects depended by this object.
+"List of objects depended by this object.
 If ALL objects in the list have been deleted, this object will be garbage collected.
 If this object is managed by a controller, then an entry in this list will point to this controller, with the controller field set to true.
-There cannot be more than one managing controller.
+There cannot be more than one managing controller."

 ### fn metadata.withOwnerReferencesMixin